amygroshek/context-generator/README.md

 ```

 6. The prompt will be generated to the `./output` directory with a date and time stamp.
 Simply open the newest file and copy and paste.
 Or `cat prompt-[date]-[time].md | llm -t myTemplate "Please assist me using the attached prompt."`

+## Why?

+* Are there VS Code solutions for this?
+Yes.
+They are mostly buggy and use a ton of RAM.
+* Or, you could just let Claude run roughshod over your repo, and clean up for a few months afterwards.
+* Create a record of prompts and subtly modify and re-use them over time.